absszero/LaravelGoto/readme.md

 ### Go to Log file

-Go to the log file via the "Laravel Goto: Go to Log file" command.
+Go to the log file via the **Laravel Goto: Go to Log file** command.

 ![](gifs/go-to-log.png)